Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Configuring ILLiad to Send Requests to ARM

-Once the necessary customization keys have been configured, requests can be routed to the Awaiting Direct Request Sending queue and sent to ARM from ILLiad either manually through manual routing and/or automatically through routing rules configured in the ILLiad Customization Manager.
+Once the necessary customization keys have been configured, requests can be routed to the Awaiting ARM Sending queue (legacy queue name: Awaiting Direct Request Sending) and sent to ARM from ILLiad either manually through manual routing and/or automatically through routing rules configured in the ILLiad Customization Manager.

-Manual Routing: Verify 'Awaiting Direct Request Sending' is in the Custom Queues Table
+Manual Routing: Ensure 'Awaiting ARM Sending' is in the Custom Queues Table

 1. Open the ILLiad Customization Manager